-Dr. Timothy Grundmeier joined the faculty of Martin Luther College in 2017.
+Timothy Grundmeier joined the faculty of Martin Luther College in 2017.
 He teaches in the areas of American History and Modern World History.
-He also serves as the assistant coach for the men’s soccer team.
+He also serves as one of the coaches of the men’s soccer team.

 Dr. Grundmeier’s research focuses on the intersection of religion, politics, and ethnicity in the nineteenth-century United States.
-He has published articles and reviews in Minnesota History, Journal of the Lutheran Historical Conference, Concordia Historical Institute Quarterly, Fides et Historia, Journal of Church and State, and other outlets.
-His dissertation, “Making Their Own Faith: Lutheranism and American Culture in the Civil War Era,” examines the conservative transformation of nineteenth-century Lutheranism in the context of the era’s debates over liberty, slavery, and politics.
+He has published articles and reviews in The Oxford Encyclopedia of Religion in America, Concordia Historical Institute Quarterly, Minnesota History, Civil War History, Journal of Church and State, and other outlets.
+His dissertation, “Making Their Own Faith: Lutheranism and American Culture in the Civil War Era,” examines the conservative transformation of Lutheranism in the context of the era’s debates over liberty, slavery, and politics.

-Tim and his wife, Erika, have four children: Emma, Ryan, Haddie, and another daughter on the way.
+Tim and his wife, Erika, have four children.
 They enjoy reading, board games, playing sports, and traveling (especially to see Papa and Grandma).